tmhglnd/mercury-playground/README.md

 **AND MANY MORE (TO COME...)**

-Currently the playground does not have the full functionality of the original Mercury environment.
+The playground does not have exactly the same functionality of the original Mercury environment running in Max8.
+See below the differences.
+You may also encounter some discrepancies in syntax.
+Please support issues if you find any.

 - [x] tempo
 - [x] scale